rp9959/Dice/readMe.md.txt

-**B) About Database Design:**__
+**B) About Database Design:**

 Based on the requirement for the assignment, I have created 2 tables.
 Hence there are 2 Models and 2 repositories in the Project.
 First table is SIMULATION and the other is DISTRIBUTION and these two tables are linked by a "SimulationId".

-**Simulation table:**__ This table is to store the total number of simulations and total number of rolls for a specific diceNumber-diceSide combination.
+**Simulation table:** This table is to store the total number of simulations and total number of rolls for a specific diceNumber-diceSide combination.
 This table has the following columns

-1. _simulation_id_ (Id given for a specific DiceNumber- diceSide combination).
+1. simulation_id (Id given for a specific DiceNumber- diceSide combination).
-2. _dice_side_ (This is a string which is specific DiceNumber- diceSide combination).
+2. dice_side (This is a string which is specific DiceNumber- diceSide combination).
-3. _simulation_count_ (This is total number of simulations for the specific dice_side combination) 4._total_rolls_ (Total number of rolls for the specific dice_side combination).
+3. simulation_count (This is total number of simulations for the specific dice_side combination)
+4.  total_rolls (Total number of rolls for the specific dice_side combination).

-**Distribution table:**__ This table is to store the Sum on dice and the number of times it occurs for a specific diceNumber-diceSide combination.
+**Distribution table:** This table is to store the Sum on dice and the number of times it occurs for a specific diceNumber-diceSide combination.
 This table has following columns:

-1.	_Id_ ( It’s just a generated id)
+1. Id ( It’s just a generated id)
-2.	_count_ ( gives he count of a a specific Sum on the dice for a specific diceNumber-diceSide combination)
+2.	count ( gives he count of a a specific Sum on the dice for a specific diceNumber-diceSide combination)
-3.	_sum_on_dice_ ( represents Sum on the dice for a specific diceNumber-diceSide combination)
+3.	sum_on_dice ( represents Sum on the dice for a specific diceNumber-diceSide combination)
-4.	_simulation_id_ ( Id that connects with Simulation table.
+4.	simulation_id ( Id that connects with Simulation table.
 Basically each diceNumber-diceSide combination will have a simulationId).

-**C)SimulationService.java:**__ It is the important class where entire functionalities are written.
+**C)SimulationService.java:** It is the important class where entire functionalities are written.
 Three different functions are written here, each corresponding to a REST endpoint.